bbc/tams/docs/adr/0038-improved-storage-management.md

 * Option 1b: Add `get_urls` management to the Objects endpoint
 * Option 2b: Manage additional Object storage via a Objects storage endpoint
 * Option 3b: Call Object Instance management endpoint `instances`
+* Option 4a: Duplicaion of Object Instances is managed by the Server

 These options have been chosen because they provide clearer boundaries between Media Objects and Segments in the data model and its implementation.
 They should avoid confusion arrising from changes to one Flow impacting another.
 And they minimise un-needed changes to the API and common workflows.
+Option 4a also minamises potential new attack vectors.

 ### Implementation